Dany-L/genSecSysId/README.md

 ## Development

 > **Note**: This project was developed with assistance from GitHub Copilot and Claude (Anthropic) AI coding assistants for architecture design, implementation, and documentation.
-The constraint RNN models including the constraints where implemented by the author.
+The constrained RNN models that are based on Lur'e type systems where implemented by the author.
+This includes the LMIs that are used to verify feasibility of the learned parameters.

 ### Python Package Development
 ```bash